 Ensure any device for Emergency Communications is C-Tick Approved in Australia

-You can have confidence in knowing that your SafeTCard Lone worker device is backed up by our Brisbane Based Monitoring Centre and that our Control Station complies with ASIAL “Australian Standard 2201.2-2004” for Monitoring Centres.
+You can have confidence in knowing that your SafeTCard Lone worker monitoring device is backed up by our Brisbane Based Monitoring Centre and that our Control Station complies with ASIAL “Australian Standard 2201.2-2004” for Monitoring Centres.
 This standard ensures that all SafeTCard Alarm activations whether being a low or high priority are responded to within the required time frame.
 Regular independent audits are carried out to ensure that these strict guidelines are being met which means the customer will receive the highest level of Monitoring Services at all times.
 SafeTCard Lone Worker Solution already monitor the clients with the most highest Security levels for Government Privacy Laws and Requirements.

 History and Mission of ASIAL